pradhanhitesh/pradhanhitesh.github.io/README.md

 On weekends, I learn how to code and work on projects.
 The website is results of one such weekend.
 However, to make my static GitHub page more interesting I added 5-second loading-delay and interesting neuroscience quotes, and the quote updates everyday (thanks to GitHub actions).

-Last updated on: 2025-05-15 10:20:55 IST
+Last updated on: 2025-05-16 10:20:39 IST

-Last fact: A brain freeze is really a sphenopalatine ganglioneuralgia.
+Last fact: Research suggests the human brain consists of about 86 billion neurons.
+Each neuron forms connections to other neurons, which could add up to 1 quadrillion (1,000 trillion) connections.

 # Acknowledgement
 I would like to thanks <a href="https://freefrontend.com/">FreeFrontend</a> for providing the template for my porfolio website